vnj0x61/vnj0x61/README.md

 I am convinced that if we can share all the knowledge we have, we can live in a better world.

-- 🔭 Currently researching every day about different stuff about infosec where i actually lost myself often in the rabbit hole.
+- 🔭 Currently researching every day about different stuff about infosec.
 - 🌱 I'm a big fan of neurofeedback and hope it becomes more popular and cheaper for everyone.